What Do I Do After I Get a DUI?

 How Can I Make Sure I am Never in This Situation Again?

-No one wants you to be a repeat customer here – not the courts, not the prosecutor, not the alcohol schools, not the insurance companies, and certainly not this DUI defense attorney.
+No one wants you to be a repeat customer here – not the courts, not the prosecutor, not the alcohol schools, not the insurance companies, and certainly not our Orange County DUI lawyer.
 Follow this basic advice to make sure you never face this situation again, ever:

 - Have someone else drive